 The mirror is the $30 Italian Road Bike Mirror.

-The photo at the top is of it installed.
-Notice that it is so well integrated and aerodynamic that it is even stealthy enough for the Super Bike.
+Below is a photo on of it installed.
+Note that it is so well integrated and aerodynamic that it is even stealthy enough for the Super Bike.

 As it is non-adjustable, once you get it set in the correct position and secure it, it will never move.
 Then it’s just a matter of glancing down to see behind you.